SeedV/SeedLang/design/README.md

 ## Do NOT update images manually

-The diagram images and example images under this directory are auto-generated.
+The diagram and example images under this directory are auto-generated.
 Do not update them directly.
-Instead, run the following shell command to re-generate them:
+Instead, run the following shell command to re-generate
+them:

 ```shell
 ./update_images.sh